JustinTulloss/caffeinated-simpleton/_posts/2013-01-12-composing-wordpress-to-jekyll-redirects.markdown

         justin_term_taxonomy.term_id=justin_terms.term_id;
 ```

 But I couldn't figure out how the taxonomy terms related to the posts.
-This
+[This
-diagram was super helpful for that.
+diagram][6] was super helpful for that.

 ![WordPress Database Schema](//codex.wordpress.org/images/9/9e/WP3.0-ERD.png)